Language Specification

 Lexical Details

-bool close console
+bool

-true void while
+while

 Identifiers

 Any sequence of one or more letters and/or digits, and/or underscores, starting with a letter or underscore, should be treated as an identifier token.
-Identifiers must not be reserved words, but may include a proper substring that is a reserved word, e.g. while1 is an identifier but while is not.
+Identifiers must not be reserved sequences, but may include a proper substring that is a reserved word, e.g. while1 is an identifier but while is not.

 Integer Literals